SintraWorks/Money/README.md

 For the represention of monetary amounts we use two related types: `Money`, a protocol that represents monetary amounts, and `Tender` a type that conforms to `Money`. `Tender` is generic over the currency it represents, which provides compiler assisted type safety (e.g. disallowing the addition of `Tender`s of different currencies), while its conformance to the `Money` protocol provides the needed flexibility to work with collections of money of various currencies, and run-time instantiation of monetary amounts whose currency is not known at compile-time.

+Think of `Money` as the abstract type, providing dynamic flexibility at runtime, and of `Tender` as the concrete monetary amount that is tendered (offered) for processing.

 While you cannot add or subtract `Tender`s of different currencies (which would make no sense without first converting them to the same currency), or multiply one `Tender` by another, you _can_ perform arithmetic on `Tender`s.
 E.g. you can multiply a `Tender` by a numeric type: €5.42 * 3,14.

 ### Usage